Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-webscript/README.md

 </adf-webscript-get>
 ```

-If you want show the result from a webscript inside a ng2-alfresco-datatable you have to return from the GET of the webscript the datatructure below:
+If you want to show the result from a webscript inside a ng2-alfresco-datatable you have to return from the GET of the webscript the datastructure below:
 subdivide in data and schema

 ```ts